Haseebjaved123/Haseebjaved123/README.md

-# Hi there, I'm [Haseeb javed] 👋
+# Hi there, I'm Haseeb Javed 👋

 - 👀 I'm a Machine Learning Engineer with a passion for applying AI to solve real-world problems.
 With expertise in Python, TensorFlow, and Blockchain technology, I aim to bridge the gap between theoretical knowledge and practical application in the industry.
-I’m looking to collaborate on projects that aim to harness the power of Machine Learning and Blockchain to solve real-world problems, especially those that contribute to the security and transparency of online transactions and data exchanges.
-I am particularly interested in projects that seek to innovate in financial technologies, supply chain management, and secure smart contracts.

 ## 🌱 About Me